How can I get more information on CUSTOMS (new student orientation)?

 What's a "W"?

 A "W" is assigned in courses that are dropped during a specified period of time within a term.
-You should consult the appropriate class schedule book for specific dates each term.
+You should consult the appropriate Registration Guide for specific dates each term.
 A "W" is not a grade; it is done to simply record that you decided to withdraw from a course.
-It is not calculated into your GPA at all.
+It is not calculated into your GPA at all but can negatively impact current and future Financial Aid/Load awards.

 What do I do if I'm suspended from the university?

 If you're placed on academic suspension, you have the opportunity to go through an appeals process.
-You will meet with the appeals committee prior to the beginning of the semester.
 Consideration for readmission will be given to students who present adequate evidence of ability, maturity, and motivation.
-Students should refer to the Records Office for the deadline dates for academic appeals.
+Students should refer to the MT One Stop website for the deadline dates for academic appeals.

 General Education Requirements